smups/inflatox/README.md

   installed by `pip`.

 ## Installation and Dependencies
+> [!IMPORTANT]
-Inflatox requires at least python (ABI) version `3.8`.
+> Inflatox requires at least python version `3.8`.

 The latest version of inflatox can be installed using pip:
 ```console
 pip install inflatox
 ```